 Prior to the passage of the Federal Farm Bob crafted, presented, and passed a WV Senate Resolution which requested the members of the Southern Legislative Conference (SLC) to meet and provide a solution to interstate commerce of industrial hemp via a Interstate Compact.
 In July of 2018, at the SLC of States in St. Louis, Bob defended the Senate Resolution before the Committee of Agriculture and Rural Development, followed by a unanimous vote by those representing legislative members the resolution language was adopted.

 PEIA Task Force

-In the last legislative session the voice of public employees was heard on the PEIA issues.
+During the 2019 legislative session the voice of public employees was heard on the PEIA issues.

 The Governor put together a task force to collect information through out the state as a fact finding mission for potential paths to resolutions.

 Senator Bob Beach saw a discrepancy of representation with the original task force choices.
 He then sought a resolution letter requesting for additional women to be placed on the task force for greater balance of representation.